 - Honey (half-2 teaspoons) has been shown to decrease night time cough when given at bedtime.

 - Garlic may also help reduce duration of colds – someone once told me to rub garlic over my baby’s feet and cover with warm socks!

 - English ivy extract has been shown to improve chronic bronchitis in children due to its mucolytic effect.

-May also like Easy Tips to Encourage Healthy Eating
+You May Also Enjoy Easy Tips to Encourage Healthy Eating

 I hope that helps and I wish your family all the best for the onslaught!